-Recently it was my turn to host.
+Recently, it was my turn to host.

-And while I expected the delicious and complex Bankers Punch from the Dead Rabbit to be the star of the show (recipe for that in this book), it was actually this incredible simple 3 ingredient mezcal cocktail that is what really blew everyone away.
+And while I expected the delicious and complex Bankers Punch from the Dead Rabbit to be the star of the show (recipe for that in this book), it was actually this incredibly simple 3 ingredient mezcal cocktail that is what really blew everyone away.

 If you know me, you know that I really like smoky things.
 Islay Scotch, mezcal, actually smoking drinks – whatever.

 A bit ironic since I don’t smoke, but in cocktails – bring it on.

 I’m often asked with all of the travels if I have a go-to drink.